Beyond the Linear Separability Ceiling: Aligning Representations in VLMs: Fine-tuning details

 \textbf{Prompt tuning} method reported in the main paper employs a hybrid approach, prepending and appending learnable soft prompt embeddings to the input sequence concurrently.
 The final structure consists of a prefix prompt, 100 learnable embeddings prepended to the standard interleaved prompt.
 And instructional postfix prompt, a fixed, human-readable instruction designed to encourage meta-learning, followed by 100 learnable embeddings.

 The fixed instruction text is: { }

 \textbf{Postfix tuning} method employs postfix part of prompt tuning only.

-\textbf{Hyperparameter search} revealed that an aggressive configuration with a small batch size (2) and a high learning rate (0.01), which we refer to as the ``fast'' configuration, was highly effective for vision bias vector and postfix tuning.
-Prompt tuning uses the default learning rate of $1e^{-4}$ and a batch size of 25.
+\textbf{Hyperparameter search} revealed that an aggressive configuration with a small batch size (2) and a high learning rate (0.01), was highly effective for postfix tuning.
+Prompt tuning uses a learning rate of $1e^{-4}$ and a batch size of 25.

+\textbf{Evaluation.} To evaluate structural robustness, we test performance on unseen prompt formats.
+The in-distribution (ID) evaluation uses the standard interleaved prompt structure seen during training.
+For the out-of-distribution (OOD) test, we use a labeled prompt structure that groups all images by category at the end of the prompt.
+This OOD setup challenges how well the optimization targets generalize beyond the syntactic structure on which they were trained.
+Furthermore, OpenWorld test set consists entirely of new concepts unseen in train set, verifying conceptual generation.
+For all fine-tuning experiments, we saved model checkpoints every epoch and selected the one with the best performance on the validation set.
+Baselines and best-performing checkpoints were evaluated on their respective test splits.
+Models demonstrate consistent performance across all conceptual novelty splits (see \refAppendix{sec:hoi_split_results}), so we report the average for brevity.